Skip to content

 Good output should be:

-Terminal session showing successful SSH daemon configuration test with command ‘sshd -t’ executed at root prompt.
-The command completes without errors, returning to the root prompt ‘root@vm-1-fq4tx8z0 ~#’, indicating valid SSH configuration.
+Terminal session showing successful SSH daemon configuration test with command ‘sshd -t’ run at root prompt.

 Restart the sshd daemon.